zhaodong-liu/MQL4GRec/README.md

 # QL4GRec

-This is the code for the NeurIPS 2024 submission: Quantitative Language for Generative Recommendation.
+This is the code for the ICLR 2024 submission: Multimodal Quantitative Language for Generative Recommendation.

 ## Setup